Thomas McQuesten: Electoral politics

 Due in part to the start Second World War, Liberal Premier Mitchell Hepburn decided to keep the legislature and its second term government going longer than was popular.
 McQuesten participated in this strategy, adding a shifting number of portfolios to highways: mines (1940, 1942–43), municipal affairs (1940–43), and public works again (1942–43).

+McQuestion ran to succeed Hepburn in the 1943 Liberal leadership convention, placing third with 40 votes behind Harry Nixon and Arthur Roebuck.

-McQuesten was defeated in the 1943 election which saw the Liberal Party defeated by the Conservatives, banished from government until David Peterson became premier in 1985.
-His government appointments, however, continued after he left elected office.
+McQuesten was defeated in the 1943 Ontario general election which saw the Liberal Party under Nixon defeated by the Conservatives led by George Drew.
+The Liberals would remain out of government for the next 42 years until David Peterson became premier in 1985.